riad5089/Image_Caption_Generator/README.md

 <h2 id="model"> Used Models </h2>

 <p align="justify">
-    This project i used several models like vgg16 with lstm,resnet50 with lstm, inception v3 wiht lstm but considering everything i deployed vgg16 with lstm for my convenience the Vgg16 architecture for obtaining the image features.
+    In this project i used several models like vgg16 with lstm,resnet50 with lstm, inception v3 with lstm but considering everything i deployed vgg16 with lstm for my convenience the Vgg16 architecture for obtaining the image features.
 VGG networks, standing for Visual Geometry Group networks, have played a pivotal role in the realm of Computer Vision.
 Their significance was highlighted when they secured victory in the prestigious ImageNet Challenge.
 VGG networks demonstrated a groundbreaking concept—how even deep neural networks (VGG16 and VGG19 are examples) can be effectively trained, transcending the limitations of the vanishing gradient problem.

 The hallmark of VGG networks is their simplicity and uniformity.
 Unlike the original ResNet with its 152 layers, VGG networks feature a straightforward and easily understandable architecture.
 This simplicity, combined with their effectiveness, makes them a popular choice for various computer vision tasks.